k10dayogi/Samsung-Tidy-Data-Project/ReadMe.md

 6. Combine TRAIN and TEST data.

-7. Clean up the column names, replacing t prefix for "Time", f for "Freq" changing "-" for "_"  to facilitate database processing, removing imbedded () and remove the Activity-ID to create a Tidy dataset of the data,  "tidy_Train_Test_Output.txt".
+7. Clean up the column names, replacing t prefix for "Time", f for "Freq" changing "-" for "_"  to facilitate database processing, removing imbedded () and remove the Activity-ID

+##Output Files##
+1. Create a final output Tidy dataset of the data,  "tidy_Train_Test_Output.txt".

-8. Group and summarize the mean of the dataset into a 180x81 table "tidy_summary.txt" using dplyr functions.
+2. Group and summarize the mean of the dataset into a 180x81 table "tidy_summary.txt" using dplyr functions.